kelseypedersen/native-ios-development-talk/README.md

 ```

 Pros:
-- increased performance over Objective-C
+- Increased performance over Objective-C
-- syntax is more concise and friendly, which decreases length of code and development time
+- Syntax is more concise and friendly, which decreases length of code and development time

 Cons:
 - Still a bit buggy after late 2014 release